 Quick start

-- All (vertical tab on the left) > Search for “Pan Europeo” in the top horizontal search bar > Select the plugin (checkbox) > Click “Install” (bottom right).
-Also install “Pan Europeo Processing” plugin repeating the last two steps.
+All (vertical tab on the left) > Search for “Pan Europeo” in the top horizontal search bar > Select the plugin (checkbox) > Click “Install” (bottom right).
+A suggestion to install “Pan Europeo Processing” should be acknowledged, this is the dependency plugin that provides the backend for the “Pan Europeo” plugin.

-- The plugin will be available on the “Plugins” section of the toolbar or on the “Plugins” menu, by clicking on the icon:
+The plugin will be available in the “Plugins” section of the toolbar or in the “Plugins” menu, by clicking on the icon:

 How to use

-a. setup the project CRS to EPSG:3857.
-Your raster layers should be in the same SRC.
+a.
+Set the project CRS to EPSG:3857.
+Your raster layers should be in the same CRS.

-- Load a set of raster layers.
-Layers must be local and written to disk.
+Load a set of raster layers.
+Layers must be local and written to disk (GTiff is most reliable format).

-- [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
-Click the “Apply” button to recalculate the parameter range values (raster layers) of the new study area.
+[Optional] Select a polygon feature to define the area of study.
+Click the “Apply” button to recalculate the parameter range values (min and max) of the new study area.

-- Configure for each layer/row (see details below)
+Configure for each layer/row weight and utility function (see details below)

 a.
 Filename: name and place where you will save the resulting layer (prioritization).
 If it is empty a temporary file will be generated.